Kimbsy/y-combinator-animation/script.md

 > DEMO or video, walk through how it evaluates to itself.

 So what we end up with is another expression, the same expression.
-Now the rules of Lisp evaluation say that we can't juts stop evaluating, we need to evaluate this new expression too.
-Of course this will just get us back to where we started again.
+Now the rules of Lisp evaluation say that we can't juts stop evaluating, we need to evaluate this new expression too, but if we do that we end up in exactly the same position.
 We're not allowed to stop, this evaluation will keep going forever.

-This is a loop, it does nothing and we can't stop it, but it's still a loop.
+So what we have here is a loop, it does nothing and we can't stop it, but it's still a loop.

 Two questions naturally arise.
 Can we get it to do something?
 And can we stop it?